jakobkreft/PiSecurityCam/README.md

 ## Usage

-To start the script, run python3 main.py.
+To start the script, run `python3 seccam.py`.
 The script will run indefinitely until the stop_script configuration is set to true.
 Contributing

+To run the script in the background and keep it running after the terminal is closed, use the following command:

+`nohup python3 seccam.py >> logfile.log 2>&1 &`

+This redirects output to `logfile.log` and detaches the script from the terminal session.

 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
 ## License